vic-ma/howtodismantle.github.io/_posts/2024-01-20-Reading-and-writing-Sharepoint-lists-with-Graph-extension.md

 ![image](/assets/2024-01-20/010.png)

-with he help of Site ID we can get a list of all available lists within this site by using the following call.
+With the help of Site ID we can get a list of all available lists within this site by using the following call.
 [Here]( https://learn.microsoft.com/en-us/graph/api/list-list?view=graph-rest-1.0&tabs=http) is the documentation.

 {% highlight url %}
 https://graph.microsoft.com/v1.0/sites/{site-id}/lists
 {% endhighlight %}

-The screenshot shows how to find the list ID from the the resposnse of the call.
+The screenshot shows how to find the list ID from the the response of the call.

 ![image](/assets/2024-01-20/020.png)